‘Security Tokens’ are buzzing in the cryptosphere. So much so, that if you haven’t heard of them yet, you probably are missing on a lot.

 - Legal Delegates: The Legal team who consults Issuers

-Here is workflow diagram explaining who they all work in tandem with to achieve Polymath’s goal:
+Here is a workflow diagram explaining who they all work in tandem with to achieve Polymath’s goal:

 In short, Polymath is making the technical challenges and legal challenges of launching a security token easier and more systematic to implement.